tisanelabs/tisanedocs/tisane_embedded.md

 As parsing language is a complex matter, the language models are complex structures.
 To optimize the user experience in different scenarios, Tisane provides two ways to work with the language models:

 1. **Lazy loading**.
 Minor portions of the language model are loaded at the initialization, while the lexicon is queried on the go.
 The initialization takes a couple of seconds, but the initial queries may be a bit slower.
-Overall, the lazy loading requires roughly 20 to 30 Mb RAM per language, with additional fixed amount of 30 to 40 Mb.
+Overall, the lazy loading requires roughly 20 to 40 Mb RAM per language, with additional fixed amount of 40 to 60 Mb.
 2. **Preloading**.
 The entire language model, except for the spellchecking dictionary, is preloaded into the RAM at the initialization time.
 On a modern midrange machine, equipped with an SSD, it takes between 20 to 40 seconds.
-The lexicon takes about 400 to 800 Mb per language.
+The lexicon takes about 400 to 800 Mb per language, with additional fixed amount of 40 to 60 Mb.
 Callback interface is provided to display the progress when loading.

 The preloading mode is recommended for server-based applications and cases when there is a lot of data to analyze.
 For incidental usage, as well as low-spec hardware, we recommend lazy loading.